Mission

 The Department will:

-• provide high-quality and broad-based undergraduate and graduate education in electrical, computer, and musical audio engineering;
+provide high-quality and broad-based undergraduate and graduate education in electrical engineering and computer engineering;

 Vision